GeoffreyRockwell/Hello-World/README.md

 # Hello-World
 ## Learning Github Repository

 This repository is for learning Github.
-I'm now editing it.
 I have now added some text.

-* First item
+* FIRST ITEM
 * Second item

+### HERE IS A THIRD LEVEL TITLE